MooersLab/chatbot-reformat-my-transcript/README.md

  - Rewrite passive sentences as active ones.

 2. **Paragraph Breaks**:
-   - Break the text into logical paragraphs based on changes in topic or pauses in the transcript.
+   - Break the text into logical paragraphs based on topic changes or pauses in the transcript.

 3. **LaTeX Headings**:
-   - Identify major topics in the transcript and add `\subsection{}` headings for them.
+   - Identify major topics in the transcript and add `\subsection{}` headings.
    - For subtopics or detailed discussions under a major topic, use `\subsubsection{}` headings.

 4. **Index Entries**: